 Head of English: Mr C Springham

-Our intent is to provide an education in English Language and English Literature which empowers students as critical and imaginative readers and writers, and as confident speakers and listeners.
+Our aim is to provide an education in English Language and English Literature which empowers students as critical and imaginative readers and writers, and as confident speakers and listeners.

 In particular our students will:

-- experience a range of literature from different periods, enjoying the aesthetics of literary texts and appreciating literary connections .
+- experience and enjoy a range of literature from different times and places.

 - become increasingly agile as readers, able to interpret, infer, evaluate and critique.

-- practise creative exploration, adapting form, style and purpose in recreative responses.
+- practise creative exploration, adapting form, style and purpose when writing.

 - learn how to research topics, persuade audiences and argue a case effectively.

-- gain skills in oracy, managing spoken transactions and presentation to influence and affect listeners.
+- gain skills in oracy, managing spoken presentation to influence and affect listeners.

 What is English?